kapilpau/go-mod-dependency-tree/README.md

 This package will print out the dependency tree for your go project

+## Installation

+To install this tool, please download the executable for your platform and ensure that it is in your PATH and executable.

 ## Usage

 To use this tool, make sure the binary is in your PATH and have GOPATH set in your environment.
 Call the CLI from the root of your go project: